Services and Support

 The College provides a student well-being service and offers a range of support, including sexual health, benefits and welfare, drug and alcohol, LGBT, and housing and accommodation advice.

-The College counselling service is available in the pod above the main reception for all students, full and part-time, and is free and confidential.
+The College counselling service is available on the ground floor of the Wellbeing Centre, at the back of Student Services, for all students, full and part-time, and is free and confidential.

 Counselling is confidential unless consent is given to share information or unless a risk of severe harm to a person is disclosed.
 This is explained in more detail in the initial sessions and adheres to the British Association of Counselling and Psychotherapy (BACP) Code of Ethics.